 A total of 35 standard, premium and deluxe premium cabanas are located all over the LEGOLAND Water Park.
 Cost is dependent upon the season and can be found HERE.

-Opening very soon is Surfers’ Cove.
-In Surfers’ Cove, kids will be able to race their friends at Riptide Racers timed water slides and enjoy an epic splash-ground at Wipeout Lagoon.
+The newest area at LEGOLAND Water park is Surfers’ Cove.
+In Surfers’ Cove, kids and adults are able to race their friends at Riptide Racers timed water slides and enjoy an epic splash-ground at Wipeout Lagoon.

 Check out this post for 5 reasons to plan a LEGOLAND California vacation!